 Time for a Soil Test

-Bring in your soil to the Greene County Extension Center, located inside the Springfield-Greene County Botanical Center at 2400 S. Scenic, Springfield, Mo., to be tested and make sure you don't waste money by over-fertilizing.
+Bring your soil to the Greene County Extension Center to be tested and make sure you don't waste money by over-fertilizing.
 We can do soil testing for gardens, lawns, fields and commercial operations.
+Results are typically back to you in 7 to 10 days.
 In most cases, gardens, lawns and fields should be tested every two years.
-We have a brochure that helps explain how to gather a soil sample.
-Soil Test Brochure (PDF).

-Our soil test prices changed effective Feb.
-1, 2013: Soil Test Price Increase (PDF)
+Our soil test prices effective Feb.
+1, 2013: Soil Test Prices (PDF)

 Bob Schultheis, a specialist with MU Extension in Webster County, also has a video demonstrating how to collect soil for a test.